forstmeier/books/knowing-and-triumphant/chapter-4-various-unknowns.md

 "What do you mean?" asked Peter, surprised.

 "She means that one of these is to be your base of operations," interjected Lewis.
-"Your connection to the ITAM network was placed in one, not this one though," he said gesturing towards the lumbering giant.
+"Your first project will be overseeing the completion of _Pangea_."

 "It's actually quite a striking look, your Mover" added Millie.
 "Painted all white with blue markings and a giant Seal of the Proctor across its shoulder.
 It's called the _Arbiter_."